Enduring Power of Attorney

 Check that they agree to act as your attorney before appointing them.
 You can appoint more than one person (e.g. both your children), and you can specify whether you only appoint them severally, i.e. that any one of them can make the decision, or jointly, i.e. both, if more than two appointed all of them, or at least two them need to sign on your behalf).
 Make sure that other people involved in supporting you know whom you’ve appointed as enduring power(s) of attorney.

 You can specify the type of decision that the enduring power of attorney covers.
 In some states Enduring Power of Attorney (financial) only gives the person authority to make financial decisions (e.g. bank accounts, property, investments).
 In other states, an Enduring Power of Attorney (medical) gives the person authority to make healthcare and accommodation decisions on your behalf.

 Some states, such as New South Wales, have another form, called the Enduring Guardianship, by which you appoint one or more trusted persons to make decisions about services, accommodation and health choices.

 The laws around power of attorney and guardianship are different for each state and territory.
-Find out more from the Australian Government website.
+MyAgedCare has a page with more information about this.